leancloud/docs-en/views/acl-guide.md

 If the permissions of your application are complex, we recommend setting class permissions, field permissions, and default ACLs on the dashboard, and then implement the ACL-related logic via [LeanEngine](leanengine_overview.html).
 Thus you do not need to continuously update and maintain similar code logic on all platforms, which is tedious and prone to inconsistency.
-LeanEngine also offers the opportunity to impose more flexible control, such as disallowing lengthy posts to publish.
+LeanEngine also offers the opportunity to impose more flexible control, such as disallowing lengthy posts to be published.
 Please refer to [Using ACLs in Cloud Engine](acl_guide_leanengine.html).